“Orthodontist” When It’s Done Right

 a.
 Braces

-There are also arch wires that pass through the brackets and get attached to the bands.
-These arch wires are tightened to put pressure on the teeth, which helps change their position and eventually brings them to the right position.
+Arch wires pass through the brackets and attach to the bands.
+Your orthodontist tightens these arch wires to apply pressure on the teeth, gradually shifting them into the correct position.

-The procedure to get braces is simple and painless, but you might feel slight irritation due to them being inside your mouth.
-Moreover, you might be asked to visit every few weeks to get the arch wires adjusted based on the changes in your mouth.
+Getting braces is a simple and painless procedure, though you may feel slight irritation as your mouth adjusts to them.
+Your orthodontist will also ask you to visit every few weeks so they can adjust the arch wires based on the changes in your mouth.

-They can take a few months to a few years to work, but the results are usually good with a high success rate.
-While they are common among children, about 25% of all braces in the US are worn by adults, which means it is never too late to go for such treatment, especially since some dental problems may become apparent only in adulthood.
+Braces can take anywhere from a few months to a few years to deliver results, but they carry a high success rate.
+While orthodontists commonly fit braces on children, adults account for about 25% of all braces worn in the US.
+This proves it is never too late to pursue treatment, especially since some dental problems only become apparent in adulthood.

 B. Fixed Space Maintainers